-When Politics Gets Personal: 'What Happens To My Mother If Graham-Cassidy Passes?'
+What Happens To My Mother If Graham-Cassidy Passes?

 Politics is personal.

-If any of these Republicans senators and congresspeople pushing for this bill had mothers, children, family members dependent on Medicaid for their survival, we would not be having this conversation.
+If any of the Republican senators and congresspeople pushing for this bill had mothers, children, family members dependent on Medicaid for their survival, we would not be having this conversation.
 But most Republican senators and congresspeople are far wealthier than the average American, and that, really, is the crux of the matter.

 When politics dismisses, demeans, and damages the lives and well-being of everyday Americans in the name of tax cuts for the rich, capitulation to fundamentalists, bragging rights for party loyalists, and acquiescence to a pernicious, shortsighted leader, it is very, very personal.